wp-plugins/make-filename-lowercase/readme.txt

 == Screenshots ==

-1. Upload a media filename of mixed case (in this case, the file MIXED-cAsE-filename.JPG).
+1. Upload media filename of mixed case (in this case, the file MIXED-cAsE-filename.JPG).
-2. You'll see that the filename has been changed to all lowercase (mixed-case-filename.jpg) while preserving the case for the Title.
+2. Filename changed to lowercase (mixed-case-filename.jpg) preserving the case for Title.
-3. A image detail view from the Media Library showing the new File name as lowercase.
+3. An image detail view from the Media Library showing the new File name as lowercase.

 == Frequently Asked Questions ==